 George Fox University

 George Fox University in Oregon offers a concentration in biomedical engineering with their bachelor's degree program in engineering.
 The program has two tracks, allowing students to specialize in designing medical devices or incorporate chemistry and biology courses to serve as a pre-physical therapy program and prepare for a doctoral degree in physical therapy.
-According to the NCES, the school had a little over 2,700 undergraduate students in 2016.
+According to the NCES, the school had 2,671 undergraduate students in 2018.
 For spiritual formation, the university offers chapel services, life groups, spiritual retreats, service opportunities and service trips/pilgrimages.

 Messiah College also offers a concentration in biomedical engineering in their bachelor's degree program in engineering.
 The program trains students in the value of technology for the human body and its applications to the medical field.
 Students wishing to grow in their faith can participate in the school's worship community, small groups, AROMA sports ministry, Bible studies at the Loft, and/or service projects.
-In 2016, the NCES reported that the college had about 2,790 undergraduate students.
+In 2018, the NCES reported that the college had 2,734 undergraduate students.